tomrcc/nuxt-starter/content/index.md

   - _bookshop_name: general/feature
     image: /images/feature/feature-card-one.png
     image_alt: Message inbox
-    title: "Email Campaign in one minute"
+    title: 'Email Campaign in one minute'
-    description: "Send an email campaign with one click, in just minutes.
-Automate your emails and content, while keeping the human touch."
+    description: 'Send an email campaign with one click, in just minutes.
+Automate your emails and content, while keeping the human touch.'
     button:
-      link: /signup
+      link: /
       text: Try This Free
     reversed: false

   - _bookshop_name: general/feature
     image: /images/feature/feature-card-two.png
     image_alt: Visitor chart
-    title: "See every Lead in one Place"
+    title: 'See every Lead in one Place'
-    description: "Sales analytics and automation made simple: see every sales lead in one place, regardless of where it came from."
+    description: 'Sales analytics and automation made simple: see every sales lead in one place, regardless of where it came from.'
     button:
-      link: /signup
+      link: /
       text: Try This Free
     reversed: true

   - _bookshop_name: general/feature
     image: /images/feature/feature-card-three.png
     image_alt: File upload
-    title: "100% free uploads"
+    title: '100% free uploads'
-    description: "Sendit is used by everyone from small businesses to fortune 500 companies.
-Browse our collection of email marketing templates and start sending beautiful emails in minutes."
+    description: 'Sendit is used by everyone from small businesses to fortune 500 companies.
+Browse our collection of email marketing templates and start sending beautiful emails in minutes.'
     button:
-      link: /signup
+      link: /
       text: Try This Free
     reversed: false